skhomuti/csm-sentinel/README.md

 First, you need to create a bot on Telegram.
 You can do this by talking to the [BotFather](https://t.me/botfather).

-Then, you need to create a `.env` by copying one of the `env.example.ethereum` or `env.example.holesky` files and filling in the required fields:
+Then, you need to create a `.env` by copying one of the `env.example.ethereum` or `env.example.hoodi` files and filling in the required fields:
 - `TOKEN`: The token you received from the BotFather
 - `WEB3_SOCKET_PROVIDER`: The websocket provider for your node.
 Preferably, use your own local node e.g. you already have for CSM validators.